mvysny/mvysny.github.io/_posts/2021-9-22-java-will-die.md

 ```

 See?
 All Java solutions suck balls.
 It's impossible to have a nice transaction handling
 in Java.
+To be crystal clear:

-In other words, Java the language and its design prevents you to have a nice transaction handling.
+* Java the language and its design prevents you to have a nice transaction handling;
-To be crystal clear: Spring attempts to fix Java shortcomings and fails spectacularly.
+* Spring attempts to fix Java shortcomings and fails spectacularly.

 For comparison, see the same snippet in Kotlin.
 It's an actual pleasure to type this: